Board of Directors

 Director

-Emma Harding (she/her)
+Emma Harding (She/Her)

 Emma Harding is a voice and artist development coach with over 20 years of experience in training beginners to multi-platinum selling artists.
 Emma has travelled the world to train with internationally recognized voice coaches and shares this knowledge as well as her own unique philosophies and methods with her clients through her company, Rockit Vocal Studios.
 She has toured as an artist herself and is passionate about helping others develop their skills, so they are empowered to continue creating and sharing their music with confidence.